-When you add a network device, you can set options such as Administrator User ID, Logfile Name, Printer Intervention Information for Administrator.
+When you add a network device, you can set options such as Administrator User ID, Logfile Name, Printer Intervention Information for User, and Printer Intervention Information for Administrator.

 - The Administrator User ID is the ID of the system administrator who receives printer intervention information. - The Logfile Name is the field where you can specify the location and name of the logfile. - The Printer Intervention Information for User and Administrator are the fields where you select how the printer driver communicates important information to the current user (whoever is sending the job when the error state is reached) and Administrator (the person listed in the Administrator User ID field).